 Slainté!
-You’ve probably heard and used this ancient Irish word before.
+You’ve probably heard and used this ancient Irish toast before.
 But are you sure you know what it means?
 Check out our guide to its meaning, pronunciation, and when to use it.

-Read on to get up to speed and ensure you’re using it correctly.
+Read on to get up to speed and ensure you’re using this famous toast correctly.

 Slaintѐ is a phrase used across the world, but particularly in Ireland, Scotland, the Isle of Man, and North America.
 It is usually used interchangeably with the word “Cheers” as a toast when drinking.

 Whichever way you choose to incorporate this traditional Irish phrase into your life, it certainly pays to know what exactly it is your saying!